rostislav-matveev/FvwmPy/README.md

 This module defines class `fvwmpy`, that can be used by itself or as a base for derived classes for writing FVWM modules.

+## License
+This module is released under GPLv3 license.

+## Declaration
+I love FVWM

+## Features
+- Simple interface for communicating with the window manager.
+- Possibility of maintaining dynamically updated list of windows and their properties.
+- Simple interface for accessing FVWM's variables and infostore database.
+- Compatible with tkinter
+- Simple interface for masking packets from FVWM
+- Possibility to temporary change change masks and restore values later.

 A typical example of a module using fvwmpy may look along the following lines
 ```
 #!/usr/bin/python3